Ashan-FCC/maqe/README.md

 <b>Note</b>

-If you want to run the tests, install phpunit using composer.
-At the root folder of the project type this in the terminal.
-<code> composer install </code>

-To view the buttons , open the file buttons.html on a browser.
+3. To view the buttons , open the file buttons.html on a browser.

 The project source is on https://github.com/Ashan-FCC/maqe.git